ds3-sctp-dsai/5m-data-2.10-distributed-stream/lesson.md

 Find the `>_` sign below to open a terminal inside docker.

 > WSL user please note that in this case your docker runs on powershell.
-This is alright as wsl can communicate with Windows docker via network
+This is alright as WSL can communicate with Windows docker seamlessly.

 When you run the below `docker run` command, the kafka image will first be downloaded onto your machine, if it is not already there.